-Our annual community wide celebration is held on the first Saturday of October.
+Our annual community wide celebration is held on the first weekend in October.
 Thousands come every year to enjoy the fall harvest and everything great about living in the country.
 Local music, parade, crafts, vendors and foods are showcased at this event.

 Located at the hub of Onalaska - Corner of Highway 508 and Leonard Road.
-Local chaper of the American Legion manages the park, in conjuction with Onalaska Alliance keeping up-to-date information on the reader board.
+The Richard C. Emigh Post #508 of the American Legion manages the park, in conjuction with Onalaska Alliance keeping up-to-date information on the reader board.

 Presented to a graduating student who has demonstrated outstanding and lasting service the community to the community and provides funding assistance with the costs of continuing education.

-The nonprofit Onalaska Alliance recently took ownership of Carlisle Lake and its surrounding property, and has plans to provide new recreational, educational and historical opportunities for the community.
+The nonprofit Onalaska Alliance owns Carlisle Lake and its surrounding property, and has plans to provide new recreational, educational and historical opportunities for the community.

 The Onalaska Alliance is a non-porfit corporation, the mission and purpose of which is to develop innovative and sustainable economic and educational opportunities compatible with a rural lifestyle in Onalaska and the surrounding area, uniting people of diverse backgrounds to:

 Reduce poverty | Enhance and develop cultural and natural resources | Develop alliances with surrounding communities | Promote the common goals of community and celebration

 Feburary 9th, 2016 is the date for the Onalaska Maintenance and Operation Levy.
 Your support is needed.
 Here is a FLYER with more information.
 You can also get more information from the School Distrct office or their WEBSITE.
 Please be sure to register to vote if you have not yet.
 You can help make a difference.